-1. This item is measured by the ton of 2,000 pounds for the amount of hydrated lime actually used in the completed and accepted work.

-- 2. The quantity of "Hydrated Lime", measured as provided above, is paid for at the unit price bid per ton.
-Price and payment is full compensation for furnishing, storing, handling and other charges, all tools, equipment, labor and performance of all work necessary to mix the hydrated lime with the asphalt concrete and all other incidentals necessary to complete this item.

-- 3. Payment is made under:

-- a.
-Hydrated Lime per ton.
+- 1. This item is measured by the ton of 2,000 pounds (900 kg) for the amount of hydrated lime actually used in the completed and accepted work. - 2.
+The quantity of "Hydrated Lime", measured as provided above, is paid for at the unit price bid per ton.
+Price and payment is full compensation for furnishing, storing, handling and other charges, all tools, equipment, labor and performance of all work necessary to mix the hydrated lime with the asphalt concrete and all other incidentals necessary to complete this item. - 3.
+Payment is made under: - a.
+Hydrated Lime per ton (metric ton).

-4.3 PATCHING
+4.4 PATCHING:

 - A. Patching is paid for at the contract unit price bid.
 Price and payment is full compensation for work and incidentals necessary to complete this item. - 1.
 Payment is made by either of the following as identified under in the Contract documents: - 2.
 Square Foot Basis - a.
 These items are measured by the square foot of asphalt pavement.
 The quantities measured for payment are the square feet of specified thickness of asphalt paving in the completed and accepted work as measured in the field. - 3.
 Tonnage Basis - a.
-These items are measured by the ton of 2,000 pounds of asphalt paving mixture, including the weight of the asphalt cement.
+These items are measured by the ton of 2,000 pounds (900 kg) of asphalt paving mixture, including the weight of the asphalt cement.
 The quantities measured for payment are the amount of asphalt paving materials actually used in the completed and accepted work in accordance with the plans and specifications. - b.
 Payment will not be made for correction of defective work as described in Section 3.29. - 4.
-Price and payment is full compensation for cleaning base or underlying course; for producing, furnishing, transporting, stockpiling, heating, drying and screening of aggregate materials; for furnishing, handling, measuring, mixing, manipulating and placing of materials; for hauling, placing, shaping, compacting and finishing of the paving mix; for improving unsatisfactory areas; for furnishing samples; for all materials (exclusive of asphalt and mineral filler), manipulation, labor, tools, equipment and incidentals necessary to complete the work in full compliance with the plans and specifications. - 5.
-Payment is made under: - a. " Thickness of Asphalt Concrete Pavement Base Course per ton
+Price and payment is full compensation for cleaning base or underlying course; for producing, furnishing, transporting, stockpiling, heating, drying and screening of aggregate materials; for furnishing, handling, measuring, mixing, manipulating and placing of materials; for hauling, placing, shaping, compacting and finishing of the paving mix; for improving unsatisfactory areas; for furnishing samples; for all materials (exclusive of asphalt and mineral filler), manipulation, labor, tools, equipment and incidentals necessary to complete the work in full compliance with the plans and specifications.

-or square foot.

-b. " Thickness of Asphalt Concrete Pavement - Surface Grade

-Course - per ton or square foot.
+5. Paym Payment is made under: a. " Thickness of Asphalt Concrete Pavement - Base Course - per ton (metric ton) or square foot (square meter). b. " Thickness of Asphalt Concrete Pavement - Surface Grade" Course " - per ton (metric ton) or square foot (square meter)

-END OF SECTION

-SECTION 02528 CONCRETE CURB AND GUTTER
+CONCRETE CURB AND GUTTER

-A. This work is constructing combined curb and gutter using structural concrete and meeting the lines, dimensions, and grades shown on the plans and these specifications.
+- A. This work is constructing combined curb and gutter using structural concrete and meeting the lines, dimensions, and grades shown on the plans and these specifications. - B. Standard drawings in Appendix A that are applicable to this section are: - 1.
+Standard Drawing 02528-1, Standard Curb and Gutter - 2.
+Standard Drawing 02528-2, Drive-over Curb and Gutter

-AASHTO M 213 Standard Specification for Preformed Expansion Joint Fillers for Concrete Paving and Structural Construction AASHTO M 148 Standard Specification for Liquid Membrane-Forming Compounds for Curing Concrete
+AASHTO M 213 Standard Specification for Preformed Expansion Joint Fillers for Concrete Paving and Structural Construction AASHTO M 148 Standard Specification for Liquid Membrane-Forming Compounds for

+Curing Concrete